JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 self.choice_lengths_flattened = {k: len(v) for k, v in self.choices_flattened.items()}
 </pre>

-Additionally, we have stipulated that the number of channels must be ensured to be at least **non-decreasing**, meaning the output channel count of a subsequent convolutional layer must not be less than that of its preceding layer. (notice 1)
+(Notice1): Additionally, we have stipulated that the number of channels must be ensured to be at least **non-decreasing**, meaning the output channel count of a subsequent convolutional layer must not be less than that of its preceding layer.

-Naturally, the input channel count of each convolutional layer must match the output channel count of the preceding convolutional layer, and the channel count for batch normalization must also correspond with the preceding convolutional layer. (notice 2 & 3)
+(Notice2&3): Naturally, the input channel count of each convolutional layer must match the output channel count of the preceding convolutional layer, and the channel count for batch normalization must also correspond with the preceding convolutional layer.

-Lastly, it is imperative to ensure that the first linear layer following the flattening operation aligns with the feature dimension. (notice 4)
+(Notice4): Lastly, it is imperative to ensure that the first linear layer following the flattening operation aligns with the feature dimension.

 We will articulate the aforementioned four points as four separate notices.
 Below is their code implementation: